 I hope you never experience a customer-service snafu.
 But I know better than that.
 Mistakes happen.
 A smart manager knows that in the days of Facebook, Twitter and Yelp it pays to give a damn professionally, if not personally.

-Last year one of my MSN Money columns detailed how to complain about a poor restaurant visit.
+I once wrote an MSN Money column about how to talk to management about a poor restaurant visit.
 One of the experts noted that the people in charge can’t be everywhere and thus need to know about problems: “You’re doing the company a huge favor if you complain.”

 So when service goes south, speak up.
 Complain, preferably in writing.
 Do it reasonably.
 Do it courteously.
 But do it.